 Preheat oven to 300 degrees F (150 degrees C).

 Remove stem and quarter

 Arrange tomatoes skin side down and garlic in a single layer on a parchment lined sheet pan with edges.
 Roast for 1 1/2 hours.
 Remove from oven an allow to cool on pan.

 .
 With the processor running add gradually until mixture pulls away from the edge.
 Add the remaining 1 Tbsp of cold water if necessary.
 Remove dough from processor and form into an approximate 1-inch thick disk.
 Wrap with plastic wrap and chill for at least an hour but can be made and chilled one day ahead.
 Allow to come to room temp before rolling.

-Preheat oven to 400 degrees F (205 degrees C).
+Preheat oven to 400 degrees F (200 degrees C).

 Roughly chop garlic and tomatoes into bite-size chunks.